Gretchen Whitmer kidnapping plot: State

 On March 29, 2021, Morrison, Musico, and Bellar were bound over for trial after a three-day-long preliminary hearing.
 At the same hearing, threat of terrorism charges were dismissed against Morrison and Musico; Bellar did not face that charge.

 On April 14, 2021, a judge lifted Michael and William Null's curfew and house arrest restrictions, but they were still required to wear GPS tethers.

 On June 7, 2021, Musico called for his case to be dismissed, arguing entrapment by federal authorities and the confidential informant and claiming he would not have associated himself with Fox without police interference.
 He also claimed the informant led the training sessions for the Wolverine Watchmen; an FBI agent said in March that he instructed the informant to take on a leadership role during those sessions to prevent suspects from getting injured and thus requiring a law enforcement response while the Wolverine Watchmen were armed.
 Attorneys for Morrison and Bellar later similarly called for the case's dismissal due to entrapment.
 However, on March 1, 2022, a Jackson County judge denied the motion to dismiss.

 On October 26, 2022, Bellar, Morrison and Musico were convicted of materially aiding a terrorist and being a member of a gang as part of a plot to kidnap Gov. Whitmer.
 Bellar was sentenced to 20 years in prison with a minimum of seven to serve; Morrison to 20 years with a minimum of 10 to serve; and Musico to 20 years with a minimum of 12 to serve.

+The last five defendants (the Null brothers, Shawn Fix, Higgins and Molitor) were turned over for trial on December 7, 2022.
+Ahead of trial, Higgins pled guilty to attempting to provide material support for terrorist acts.
+On June 7, 2023, Fix also pled guilty.

+Molitor and the Nulls maintained their innocence; their trial began on August 23, 2023.
+All three men were acquitted.